flipkart-incubator/flux/docs/Overall_Design.md

 * High throughput of state transition processing
 * Highly available, Distributed in order to support volume and throughput as described above
 * Event driven execution model (for satisfying State machine use cases)
-* Suitably shielded from user code (Task, Hook, Event).
+* Suitably shielded from User code (Task, Hook, Event).
 Each of these can adversely impact resource availability(CPU, Persistence store IOPS) of Flux runtime and other tenants on the hosted service.
 * Support for checkpointing execution, resume when needed.
 * Audit trail of state transitions
 * Dynamic state machine definitions